 Shared Ride Shuttles

-Last updated: 2020-10-21
+Last updated: 2023-08-15

 This guide is for informational purposes only to assist with your planning.
-All information, including rates and hours, are subject to change at any time without notice.
-The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
-We are not representatives of any of the above mentioned service providers.
+All information, including rates and hours, is subject to change at any time without notice.
+The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
+We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.